hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 ### Data formats

-In additiona to basic data types string, int64, uint64 and bool, the following 4 data formats will be used in the APIs.
+In additiona to basic data types string, int64, uint64 and bool, the following 5 data formats will be used in the APIs.

 Also, when data type is mentioned as [Duration string], it implies duration in this format `2h3m4s`.

+`String` type is used for integers instead of numbers, because these number of digits vary widely.
+For examples, amount in `ETH` currency should have 0 to a maximum of 9 digits after the decimal place.
+Using numbers might lead to errors arising due to approximation (during calculations) or during serialization / de-serialization.

 #### 1. Peer ID